Perampanel (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, problems with walking, balance, or coordination, vertigo, or a history of depression or mood changes.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of depression, suicidal thoughts, or mood problems.

 - This medicine may make you dizzy, drowsy, unsteady, or less alert.
-Do not drive, use machines, or do anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Birth control pills that contain levonorgestrel may not work as well while you use this medicine.
-Use another form of birth control together with your pills to avoid getting pregnant.
+Use another form of birth control together with your pills.
 Talk to your doctor if you have questions.

 Possible Side Effects While Using This Medicine: